atmire/CSL63/README.md

 The CSL changes have been released as a "patch" for DSpace as this allows for the easiest installation process of the incremental codebase.

-**__Important note__**: Below, we will explain you how to apply the patch to your existing installation.
+**__Important note__**: Hereunder, you will find guidance on how to apply the patch to your existing installation.
 This will affect your source code.
 Before applying a patch, it is **always** recommended to create backup of your DSpace source code.

 In order to apply the patch, you will need to locate the **DSpace source code** on your server.
 That source code directory contains a directory _dspace_, as well as the following files:  _LICENSE_,  _NOTICE_ ,  _README_ , ....

 For every release of DSpace, generally two release packages are available.
-One package has "src" in its name and the other one doesn't.
-The difference is that the release labelled "src" contains ALL of the DSpace source code, while the other release retrieves precompiled packages for specific DSpace artifacts from maven central. **The CSL changes were designed to work on both "src" and other release packages of DSpace**.
+One package has "src" in its name and the other one does not.
+The difference is that the release labelled "src" contains ALL of the DSpace source code, while the other release retrieves precompiled packages for specific DSpace artifacts from maven central.
+**The CSL changes were designed to work on both "src" and other release packages of DSpace**.

 To be able to install the patch, you will need the following prerequisites: